-You are expected to actively participate in all activities on the itinerary.
-During this program, there will be numerous chances to learn from local community leaders and members, as well as visit various cultural and environmental sites around the country to learn about how these sites influence the lives of the surrounding communities.
+During the program, there will be numerous chances to learn from local community leaders and members, as well as visit various cultural and environmental sites around the country to learn about how these sites influence the lives of the surrounding communities.
 In addition, you will have the opportunity to carry out service learning projects with Guatemalan organizations working to improve the lives of people in their communities.